Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/manipulators.rst

 .. figure:: /images/Icon-library_3D-Window_3D-transform-manipulator-options.jpg

-   Manipulator options in the Window Header.
+   Manipulator options in the Header.

 Transform manipulators provide a visual representation of the transform options and allow movement, rotation and scaling along any axis, mode and orientation of the 3D view.
-The manipulator can be enabled by clicking on the axis icon from the manipulator options portion of the window header or via the shortcut key :kbd:`Ctrl-Spacebar`.
+The manipulator can be enabled by clicking on the axis icon from the manipulator options portion of the header or via the shortcut key :kbd:`Ctrl-Spacebar`.

 There is a separate manipulator for each Transform Command.
 Each manipulator can be used separately or in combination with the others.
 Clicking with :kbd:`Shift-LMB` on multiple manipulator icons (arrow, arc, box) will combine manipulator options.

-Manipulators can be accessed in the header of the *3D View* window:
+Manipulators can be accessed in the header of the *3D View*:

 - Axis: Enable/disable the manipulators.
 - Arrow: Translation.